mayankmanipant/Problem-Solving-DSA/README.md

 if(FileName == (starts with a number) or (starts with 'LC')):

-     print("question is from LEETCODE")
+     print("problem is from LEETCODE")

 else if(FileName == (starts with 'CF'):

-     print("question is from CODEFORCES")
+     print("problem is from CODEFORCES")